-Benefits Companies Realize After Adoption
+Embedded Analytics: Benefits Companies Realize After Adoption

 No less an authority than Gartner Research describes analytics as “statistical and mathematical data analysis that clusters, segments, scores and predicts what scenarios are most likely to happen” in a business.

 Gartner goes further and defines embedded analytics as the “use of reporting and analytic capabilities in transactional business applications.”
-It follows these definitions by explaining a rather salient point of its research into business intelligence: that if analytics capabilities reside outside an application (e.g., using existing third-party analytic infrastructures), the experience using data and managing analytics must be seamless so that users won’t be forced to leave their application – because they won’t.
+It follows these definitions by explaining a rather salient point of its research into business intelligence: that if analytics capabilities reside outside an application (e.g., using existing third-party analytic infrastructures), the experience using and managing data analytics must be seamless so that users won’t be forced to leave their application – because they won’t.

 So, does Gartner’s research and reports of a surging BI software marketplace indicate a brave new world for the B2B application economy?